chotanansub/doGdoc/template_to_pdf/readme.md

 # 📝 Template-to-PDFs

-💡 This is the Apps Script module for generating PDF files from a Google Docs template and retrieving values in order from a Google Sheet.
+- 💡 This is the Apps Script module for generating PDF files from a Google Docs template and retrieving values in order from a Google Sheet.

-The script, [template_to_pdf.gs](template_to_pdf.gs) , is a versatile general form template.
-For a better understanding of its functionality, you can quickly review the [sample_task](sample_task)folder to see an example of script implementation
+- The script, [template_to_pdf.gs](template_to_pdf.gs) , is a versatile general form template.

+- For a better understanding of its functionality you can quickly review the [sample_task](sample_task) folder to see an example of script implementation

 ## Credit